Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any container or garden setting.

 If a plant becomes root bound, or very old, it may be best to take cuttings and start fresh.

-String of pearls, S. rowleyanus, is available on Amazon in 4-inch pots.
+String of pearls, S. rowleyanus, is available on Amazon in four-inch pots.

 Blue chalk stick produces dusky blue finger-like leaves and stretches to a foot in length if given the opportunity.
 To keep it more compact, prune off leggy stems and root them if you like.